 The MA in Medical History and Humanities is an exciting interdisciplinary course jointly run by the Departments of History and English.
+It is also open to people with backgrounds in other humanities disciplines, as well as those with social science, science and public health backgrounds with an interest in the medical humanities.

 The course is shaped by cutting-edge international research spanning the fields of medical history, literature, sociology, philosophy, health sciences and policy.
 Students and staff from varying disciplines, periods and geographical regions work collaboratively, giving you a distinctive interdisciplinary and international experience.

-You'll explore historical, literary, social and cultural perspectives on illness and health, general well-being, issues of public health and the history of medicine.
+You'll explore historical, literary, social and cultural perspectives on illness and health, general wellbeing, issues of public health and the history of medicine.
 You'll examine the links between history, the humanities and policy to gain advanced skills in analysis and critical reflection.

 The course draws on expertise from: